Agraael/FoundryVTT-Grid-Aware-Auras/readme.md

 # Grid-Aware Auras — Personal Fork

-This is a personal fork of [Grid-Aware Auras](https://github.com/Wibble199/FoundryVTT-Grid-Aware-Auras) by **Will Bennion (Wibble199)**, maintained for private use with additional features
+This is a personal fork of [Grid-Aware Auras](https://github.com/Wibble199/FoundryVTT-Grid-Aware-Auras) by **(Wibble199)**, maintained for private use with additional features

 ---